University Entrance Examination: Tested subjects

-Students are administered a combination of 6 tests depending on their track: arts, science, and arts and sciences.
+Students are administered a combination of 6 or 7 papers depending on their track: arts, science, and arts and sciences.
 The subjects offered are Burmese, English, Mathematics, Chemistry, Physics, Biology, History, Geography, Economics, and Optional Burmese.
 Each subject examination is 3 hours long from 9:00 AM to 12:00 PM.

 Exam scores

 High marks in a subject garner a distinction known as gondu (ဂုဏ်ထူး).
-Students who achieve distinctions in four or more subjects are generally guaranteed placement in one of Myanmar's medical universities and senior engineering universities, the most selective of universities.
-In recent years, the combined score of students who receive 4 subject distinctions has been above 480 out of 600.
+Students who achieve distinctions in four or more subjects are generally guaranteed placement in one of Myanmar's medical universities and senior engineering universities, the most selective of all universities in Myanmar.
+In recent years, the combined score of students who receive 4 subject distinctions has been around 480 out of 600.
 The scores of students at remote testing sites are announced via shortwave radio.
 Average exam scores and pass rates vary by region.
 In 2018, the highest pass rate was in Mandalay Region (38.17%), while the lowest pass rate was in Chin State.

 Also, the Top 10 Students, known as The Whole Burma Top 10, who scored the highest marks of all six subjects combined are announced each year corresponding to the sub-ordinate subjects taken.
-Out of 600 marks, the highest record-breaking marks achieved is 562 marks.
+Out of 600 marks, the highest record-breaking marks achieved is 596 marks.
+With the added component of an optional 7th subject, the highest recorded marks achieved is 694.
 As the questions’ difficulties vary for each year, there is no fixed marks in entering the Whole Burma Top 10 list.
-However, one can predict to entering the list if around 555 marks is achieved.
+However, one can predict entering the list if around 570 marks is achieved.